cf-toolsuite/cf-butler/README.md

       "from-datetime": "2018-12-01T08:00:00"
     },
     {
-      "description": "Remove orphaned services that are older than some duration from now", "from-duration": "P1D"
+      "description": "Remove orphaned services that are older than some duration from now and restricted to whitelisted organizations", "from-duration": "P1D",
+      "organization-whitelist": [ "zoo-labs" ]
     }
   ]
 }